codedusting/create-nextcode-app/README.md

 <h1 align="center">Create NextCode App</h1>

-Scaffold a starting project using the nextcode app using this interactice CLI.
+Scaffold a starting project using the nextcode app using this interactive CLI.

 ## Usage